plgd-dev/doc/content/en/device-provisioning-service/client-library.md

 TODO
 -->

+### Set DPS Endpoint

+To set the DPS endpoint call the `plgd_dps_set_endpoint(plgd_dps_context_t *ctx, const char *endpoint)` function.

 ### Set status callbacks

-The DPS client device can optionally provide two custom callbacks to track the provisioning status and the cloud registration status by calling `plgd_dps_manager_init_callbacks` function.
+The DPS client device can optionally provide two custom callbacks to track the provisioning status and the cloud registration status by calling `plgd_dps_set_manager_callbacks` function.
 The status of cloud registration is part of the public API of [Iotivity-lite](https://github.com/iotivity/iotivity-lite/blob/master/include/oc_cloud.h) and can be examined there.

 The DPS status callback is executed whenever a provisioning step succeeds or fails.
 The callback has the following signature: